• Skip to primary navigation

 #9.
 Social Sciences

 This field covers a variety of topics, including sociology, anthropology, history, and political science.
-The fact that a title covers a wide range of topics probably makes social science one of the most difficult majors.
+That a title covers a wide range of topics probably makes social science one of the most difficult majors.

 Social science degrees are ideal for students with diverse academic and research interests who wish to graduate with many professional opportunities.